CWolfs/ConverseTek/docs/faq.md

 Yes.
 Conversation files created or edited with ConverseTek work with [ModTek](https://github.com/Mpstark/ModTek) since the conversation files are loaded from the manifest file.

 ### "Why does my new dialog not work?
-I've copyed it from an existing one."
+I've copied it from an existing one."

 Conversations that are initiated must have specific ids per dropship crew member.
 These ids are found in the `SimGameConstants.json` file under `CrewConversationNames` and `CrewConversationList`.
 Ensure the conversation id is set to one of these ids if you wish to use your conversation for a one-on-one conversation.